smallgreenberd/hello-world/README.md

 # hello-world
 the general sandbox

-This is the first journey into GitHub.
+This is my first journey into GitHub.